 - Section 2(1)(a) - British citizens

-- Section 2(1)(b) - Commonwealth citizens who had ROA before 1 Jan 1983, provided they had not ceased to be a Commonwealth citizen at any time
+- Section 2(1)(b) - Commonwealth citizens who had an ROA before 1 Jan 1983, provided they had not ceased to be a Commonwealth citizen at any time

-Person with right of abode | Original 1971 Act section | Section after 1/1/1983 |
+| Person with the right of abode | Original 1971 Act section | Section after 1/1/1983 |

-A citizen of the United Kingdom and Colonies (CUKC) who was born, adopted, naturalised or registered in the UK or Islands | 2(1)(a) | 2(1)(a) |
+| A citizen of the United Kingdom and Colonies (CUKC) who was born, adopted, naturalised or registered in the UK or Islands | 2(1)(a) | 2(1)(a) |

-A CUKC born to or adopted by a parent who, at the time of the person’s birth or adoption, had the right of abode under s.2(1)(a) of the 1971 Act | 2(1)(b)(i) | 2(1)(a) |
+| A CUKC born to or adopted by a parent who, at the time of the person’s birth or adoption, had the right of abode under s.2(1)(a) of the 1971 Act | 2(1)(b)(i) | 2(1)(a) |

-A CUKC born to or adopted by a parent who, at the time of the person’s birth, had right of abode under s.2(1)(b)(i) | 2(1)(b)(ii) | 2(1)(a) |
+| A CUKC born to or adopted by a parent who, at the time of the person’s birth, had right of abode under s.2(1)(b)(i) | 2(1)(b)(ii) | 2(1)(a) |

-A CUKC who was ordinarily resident in the UK for any continuous period of 5 years before 31 Dec 1982 (time spent subject to immigration conditions can be included but the conditions must have been removed before completion of the 5 years) | 2(1)(c) | 2(1)(a) |
+| A CUKC who was ordinarily resident in the UK for any continuous period of 5 years before 31 Dec 1982 (time spent subject to immigration conditions can be included, but the conditions must have been removed before completion of the 5 years) | 2(1)(c) | 2(1)(a) |

-A Commonwealth citizen (not a CUKC) with a parent / adoptive parent who, at the time of the person’s birth/adoption, was a CUKC by birth in the United Kingdom | 2(1)(d) | 2(1)(b) |
+| A Commonwealth citizen (not a CUKC) with a parent / adoptive parent who, at the time of the person’s birth/adoption, was a CUKC by birth in the United Kingdom | 2(1)(d) | 2(1)(b) |

-A female Commonwealth citizen who is, or has been, married to a man with right of abode at any time before 31 Dec 1982 | 2(2) | 2(1)(b) |
+| A female Commonwealth citizen who is, or has been, married to a man with the right of abode at any time before 31 Dec 1982 | 2(2) | 2(1)(b) |

-A CUKC woman who is, or has been married to a man with right of abode at any time before 31 Dec 1982 | 2(2) | 2(1)(a) |
+| A CUKC woman who is, or has been, married to a man with right of abode at any time before 31 Dec 1982 | 2(2) | 2(1)(a) |

 The only way to acquire the right of abode since 1 Jan 1983 has been by becoming a British citizen.